wifinigel/wiperf/mkdocs/docs/adv_rpi_standalone.md

 exit
 ```

-11. Edit the wiperf configuration file to use the loopback interface as the management interface and set the InfluxDB details (use the probe credentials you created for InfluxDB)
+11.Edit the wiperf configuration file to use the loopback interface as the management interface and set the InfluxDB details (use the probe credentials you created for InfluxDB)

 ```
 sudo nano /etc/wiperf/config.ini